-We have acted as bond counsel to the Trustees of the California State University (the "Issuer") in connection with the issuance of \$308,855,000 aggregate principal amount of Trustees of the California State University Systemwide Revenue Bonds, Series 2013A (the "Series 2013A Bonds"), issued pursuant to The State University Revenue Bond Act of 1947 of the State of California, as amended, and pursuant to an indenture dated as of April 1, 2002, as supplemented, including by a Seventeenth Supplemental Indenture, dated as of July 1, 2013 (the "Indenture"), by and between the Issuer and the Treasurer of the State of California, as trustee (the "State Treasurer").
-The Series 2013A Bonds are being issued to refinance the costs of construction of facilities at various campuses of the California State University and certain related expenses.
+We have acted as bond counsel to the Trustees of the California State University (the "Issuer") in connection with the issuance of \$747,740,000 aggregate principal amount of Trustees of the California State University Systemwide Revenue Bonds, Series 2014A (the "Series 2014A Bonds"), issued pursuant to The State University Revenue Bond Act of 1947 of the State of California, as amended, and pursuant to an indenture dated as of April 1, 2002, as supplemented, including by an Eighteenth Supplemental Indenture, dated as of August 1, 2014 (the "Indenture"), by and between the Issuer and the Treasurer of the State of California, as trustee (the "State Treasurer").
+The Series 2014A Bonds are being issued to finance and refinance the costs of construction of facilities at various campuses of the California State University and certain related expenses.
 Capitalized terms not otherwise defined herein shall have the meanings ascribed thereto in the Indenture.